ivomiyashiro/bookshop/README.md

 ### Auth

 To access all the app's features, I recommend signing up for an account.
-Alternatively, you can use the following user.
+In order to do that, you can use the following user.

 - Email: user@customer.com
 - Password: testing